 At last, in AD 284, an unusually strong-willed character named Diocletian gained the throne.
 Just two years later, in a move that epitomized his willingness to break with tradition wherever necessary in the name of restoring a measure of order, he moved his official administrative capital from the viper’s nest of intrigue that Rome had become to the smaller, more manageable northern Italian city of Mediolanum (modern-day Milan).

 Whatever the reasoning behind his antipathy toward the religion, on February 24, AD 303, Diocletian sent down an edict declaring Christianity illegal.
-All over the empire, Christian churches were to be torn down, Christian texts burned; Christian civil servants were to be fired from their jobs, Christian freedmen to be enslaved once again.
-Subsequent edicts ordered all Christian clergy arrested, then demanded that all Roman subjects, with the exception only of the Jews, participate in pagan religious ceremonies on pain of imprisonment.
-Although enforcement across such a large and diverse empire was probably inconsistent at best, this period would go down in Christian history as the Great Persecution.
+All over the empire, Christian churches were to be torn down, Christian texts burned; Christian civil servants who refused to renounce their faith were to be fired from their jobs, Christian freedmen to be enslaved once again.
+Subsequent edicts ordered all Christian clergy arrested, then demanded that all Roman subjects, with the exception only of the Jews, participate in traditional polytheistic religious ceremonies.
+Although enforcement across such a large and diverse empire was probably inconsistent at best, this period has gone down in Christian history as the Great Persecution.